What is Sports Performance Anxiety

 • Feeling of coldness

-To better understand sports performance anxiety, it can help to break it down into three different factors: cognition, autonomic arousal, and behavioral response.
+To better understand sports performance anxiety, let’s take a look at the three main factors: cognition, autonomic arousal, and the behavioral response.

 Cognition

-The first element of sports performance anxiety is cognition.
+The first factor of sports performance anxiety is cognition.

 Autonomic Arousal

-Following cognition is the body's reaction to the thoughts.
+Following cognition is the body's reaction to the thoughts: autonomic arousal.
 This is what you notice the most — that anxious feeling you've grown to hate.

 Look over the list above of all the physical symptoms of sports performance anxiety.
 Those occur as a result of the cognitive response to the situation you're in.